 Interstate rivalry between New South Wales and Queensland began in 1999 but wasn't officially called State of Origin until 2018.

-The shield replaced the Nellie Doherty Cup with the player of the match recipient now receiving the Nellie Doherty medal.
+The shield replaced the Nellie Doherty Cup in 2018 with the player of the match recipient now receiving the Nellie Doherty medal.

 Nellie Doherty was a former player and pioneer from NSW and in 1921 helped launch women's rugby league in Australia.

-Queensland are the current State of Origin champions following a history-making 24-18 victory over NSW on the Sunshine Coast in November.
+NSW are the current State of Origin champions after reclaiming the shield with a 20-14 victory over Queensland in Canberra on June 24.